 In just the most recent three decades, our elected leaders have struggled with this difficult topic.
 A few of the key moments in the immigration discussion are:

-In 1986, the Reagan administration enacts the last major immigration reform legislation in 1986.
+The Reagan administration enacts the last major immigration reform legislation in 1986.

 In 1990, the Bush (41) administration signs off on a deferral action allowing 40% of illegal immigrants a path to remaining and working in the U.S.